CiscoDevNet/terraform-provider-aci/README.md

   }
 ```

-Note: The value of "cert_name" arugument must match the name of the certificate attached to the APIC user (aaaUserCert) used for signature-based authentication
+Note: The value of "cert_name" argument must match the name of the certificate object attached to the APIC user (aaaUserCert) used for signature-based authentication

 Developing The Provider
 -----------------------